Missouri Justice Fellowship Program

 About Our Fellowship Program

-The Missouri Justice Fellowship is a two year fellowship program designed to bring quality legal representation to our under-served, rural areas of Missouri.
+The Missouri Justice Fellowship is a two-year fellowship program designed to bring quality legal representation to our under-served, rural areas of Missouri.
 Candidates may apply during their third year of law school for consideration to the program.

 Fellows will gain hands-on trial experience as they manage their own caseload and defend their clients through each step of the criminal case.
 By bringing quality legal representation to underserved communities in Missouri, fellows will demand justice for the indigent accused.
-Fellows receive two weeks of hands-on, intensive trial training with ongoing training and CLE opportunities throughout fellowship.
+Fellows receive two weeks of hands-on, intensive trial training with ongoing training and CLE opportunities throughout the fellowship.

 Applicant Qualifications

-Our program is open to any candidate licensed to practice law in Missouri or sitting for the Missouri Bar Exam in July 2026.
+Our program is open to any candidate licensed to practice law in Missouri or sitting for the Missouri Bar Exam in July.
 We are looking for candidates with an interest in public criminal defense, a passion for social justice, and an ability to work in a fast-paced environment.
 We are accepting applications now.

 Further Information